RazeSoldier/DBBT/README.md

 ## Support
 If this tool on the way in the use of the problem or you have any ideas, please go to the [Github issues](https://github.com/RazeSoldier/DBBT/issues).

+## Contribute
+The project welcomes anyone to contribute code.
+For more information, see `CONTRIBUTING.md` file.